railsbridge/docs/sites/workshop/teacher_training.deck.md

 * Ask for questions (even dumb ones)
   * Later in the workshop, anticipate questions if possible
 * When a question is posed, let another student answer it first
-  * Lay this expectation out explicitly at the beginning that they should try to answer each other’s questions
+  * Lay this expectation out explicitly at the beginning that they should try to answer each other's questions

 <!SLIDE bullets incremental>
 # Why might students *not* ask questions?
-  * Vocabulary (they don’t know what methods are, etc.)
+  * Vocabulary (they don't know what methods are, etc.)
   * Insecurity
   * ...?

 <!SLIDE smbullets incremental>
 # Pacing
 * Slow down!
-* If you’re excited/nervous, you will be talking too fast
+* If you're excited/nervous, you will be talking too fast
 * Talk sssssslllllloooooowwwwwwllllllyyyyyyyy.
 * Wait much longer than you feel is comfortable for questions/comments
   * Leave a space for them to ask questions